-- Scholars may wear their own outerwear (coats, sweaters) outside of the school building and on the playground.
-If they are cold in the classroom, they should wear one of the uniform outerwear items. - All scholars must always be in uniform (unless approved by administration).
+- All students must always be in uniform (unless approved by administration).
 No other clothing other than uniform tops and bottoms is permitted.
-No outside tops, jeans, bottoms, or outerwear are permitted in the building. - Shirts must always be tucked in. - Skirts, skorts, and shorts shall be no more than 3 inches above the knee.
-Pants and shorts must not be too tight. - Hair must be clean, neat, and styled traditionally.
-Only natural colors are allowed.
-Neat bows, barrettes, headbands, and "scrunchies" are permissible so long as they coordinate with the uniform (white, blue, or gold) and are smaller than 2" in diameter.
-Hair must be natural looking and conservative in its color and style (no feathers or threads, bleaching or unnatural streaking/highlighting, no deep/bright reds or oranges, no artificial jet-black coloring, and no unnatural colors). - All girls and boys shirts may have the top button unbuttoned.
-All other buttons must be buttoned. - Shoes with bright colors, light up soles, or wheelies are not approved. - No boots of any length or style may be worn. - Modest jewelry is allowed, including a watch (no smart watches) or one small necklace, limited in length to the neckline so that it will not get caught on anything and become a hazard.
-Bracelets should be limited to two per arm to prevent distractions.
-An object that has a purpose other than jewelry cannot be worn as jewelry (i.e., chains or collars).
+No outside tops, jeans, bottoms, or outerwear are permitted in the building. - Students may wear their own outerwear (coats, sweaters) outside of the school building and on the playground.
+If they are cold in the classroom, they are required to wear one of the uniform outerwear items that can be purchased at the uniform provider. - Shirts must always be tucked in. - Skirts, skorts, and shorts shall be no more than 3 inches above the knee.
+Pants and shorts must not be too tight. - Hair must be clean, neat, and styled traditionally. - a.
+Neat bows, barrettes, headbands, and "scrunchies" are permissible so long as they coordinate with the uniform (white, blue, or gold). - b.
+Hair must be natural looking and conservative in its color and style and will be determined at the discretion of school leadership. - c.
+Students' hair must be kept neatly groomed and should not cover the face, as it can obstruct vision and distract from learning. - All girls and boys shirts may have the top button unbuttoned.
+All other buttons must be buttoned. - Shoes with bright colors, light up soles, or wheelies are not approved. - No boots of any length or style may be worn. - Modest jewelry is allowed, including a watch (no smart watches).
+If jewelry becomes a safety hazard or overly distracting, students will be asked to remove it. - a.
+One small necklace, limited in length to the neckline is allowed - b.
+Bracelets should be limited to two per arm to prevent distractions. - c.
+An object that has a purpose other than jewelry cannot be worn as jewelry (i.e., chains or collars). - d.
 Girls may wear two earrings per ear on the earlobe.
-No stretched piercings (gauge) or holes may be visible.
-Boys will not be permitted to wear earrings.
-If jewelry becomes a safety hazard or overly distracting, scholars will be asked to remove it. - Tattoos must always be covered. - Makeup must look natural and is not permitted in grades K-4.
+No stretched piercings (gauge) or holes may be visible. - Tattoos must always be covered.

-- Nail Polish: Girls may wear light colors (No dark or neon colors) or clear nail polish.
+- Makeup must look natural and is not permitted in grades K-4. - Nail Polish: Girls may wear light colors (No dark or neon colors) or clear nail polish.
 Nail polish is not permitted for boys. - No hats or sunglasses permitted in class.
 Hats include visors and bandanas. - Good personal hygiene is always required.
 This includes wearing neat, clean clothing.
-Strong/offensive body odors or excessive use of perfumes or cologne are inappropriate. - All items should be labeled with the scholar's first and last name. - Should a scholar require reasonable uniform alterations based on religion, disability, or medical condition, please contact administration. - It is the scholar's/parent's responsibility to search for items in the Lost and Found.
-These items are donated quarterly.
+Strong/offensive body odors or excessive use of perfumes or cologne are inappropriate. - All items should be labeled with the student's first and last name. - Should a student require reasonable uniform alterations based on religion, disability, or medical condition, please contact administration.

+It is the student's /parent's responsibility to search for items in the Lost and Found.
+These items are donated regularly.